Comparison·Mar 29, 2026·12 min read

 Implementation modelSelf-serve with light onboardingServices-led, professional services team

-Score orchestrationScore-agnostic: orchestrates FICO, Zest AI, CredoLab, Trusting Social, in-house modelsNot a decisioning layer; downstream systems handle scoring
+Score orchestrationScore-agnostic: bring any score or your own model, orchestrates FICO, Zest AI, CredoLab, Trusting Social, in-house modelsNot a decisioning layer; downstream systems handle scoring

-Best fitMid-market lenders that want decisioning out of the box$100M+ enterprises with services budgets and IT-led rollouts
+Best fitLenders across the spectrum that want decisioning out of the box$100M+ enterprises with services budgets and IT-led rollouts

 Enterprise IDP vs lending decisioning: the category gap